 "I take a lot of the shine, being in the spotlight," he said after the tournament field was announced Sunday.
 "It just happened to be that way.
 I'm not saying I was asking for it, or that I asked to be the leader.
 It just happened.

 "I'm ready to do whatever it takes.
 If it takes me shooting, I'm going to do that.
 Now it's serious.
 If we lose, the season is over.
-If it takes me passing more, because they're helping on me, I'll
+If it takes me passing more, because they're helping on me, I'll do that.
+Whether it's scoring, assisting or rebounding, whatever it is we need."

 The NCAAs are where stars go on display, and Crabbe is Cal's leader and top scorer.
 The 6-foot-6 Los Angeles native, who turns 21 April 4, is the Pac-12 Player of the Year.